api3m/bitcoin-bankathon-airnode-client/Readme.md

 1. [contracts/ExampleClient.sol](https://github.com/37Rb/airnode-client-starter-rsk/blob/main/contracts/ExampleClient.sol) is the smart contract that makes the API request with Airnode.
 2. [scripts/setup.js](https://github.com/37Rb/airnode-client-starter-rsk/blob/main/scripts/setup.js) is the script you have to run once to set everything up.
 It uses Airnode Admin to prepare everything.
 3. [scripts/make-request.js](https://github.com/37Rb/airnode-client-starter-rsk/blob/main/scripts/make-request.js) is the script that triggers a single Airnode request.
-You can run it repeatedly but you will need to re-fund your designated wallet eventually.
+You can run it repeatedly to call different APIs.

 ### Call More APIs